 It sounds like a no-brainer, right?

-A central website where you can base all your activities around.
+A central website where you can base all your activities around and build your brand image.
 Time and time again, we find fashion brands that are only present on social media or a marketplace.

 While that may work for Kanye, chances are it won’t for you.